SFDC-Assets/LWRLowBandwidthLWCs/README.md

 ## Speed Test Results

-Speed testing for the components was done at 100 kb/s and the results for each load time were as follows:
+Speed testing for the components was done at 100 kb/s for each test.
+The same contact list views and case records were used in each of the following tests.
+The results for each load time were as follows:

 <b>Standard Contact List View Page</b>